 You were pregnant at the time you became disabled.
 Do you think this affected the diagnosis and management of your disability?

 I was 27 weeks pregnant when I had my accident.
 The hospital was sure to monitor my baby and sent me up to the maternity ward, but I was never physically checked for a concussion until I showed very obvious symptoms in the days to follow.
 Being pregnant, I could not have a CAT scan and even an MRI was not advised, but it was eventually determined that the risk was worth determining if there was any brain bleed.

 I could not be prescribed most pain management drugs that would normally be given to a concussion patient.
 Even so, the doctor that worker’s comp assigned to my case still offered me drugs that are not known to be safe during pregnancy, and are known to be unsafe during breastfeeding.
 I refused to take them to protect my child.
 I wish I had known what I do now: to advocate for therapies that could have helped me, without the risk of drugs.

 You had to take time off work due to your injury.
-This coincided with your maternity leave.
+This coincided with when you had your baby.
 Did this create complications?

 I had to use up all of the sick time I had saved for maternity leave, as the school where I was working does not offer any paid maternity leave whatsoever.
 The worker’s comp policy would only pay after all of my sick time was used up.
 Worker’s comp also argued that the time I was planning to take maternity leave should be unpaid, because it was time I would have been gone anyway.
 If I were a male, receiving worker’s comp with a new baby would never have been a problem.